top of page

 The coat of arms of North Rhine-Westphalia was approved in 1953 and contains three constituent parts.

-The white curve symbolizes the Rhine River, flowing through fertile lands.
-It was adopted for the Prussian Rhine Province in 1817.
-Back then, the creators likely didn't realize that the "upper left to lower right" direction subconsciously creates a negative perception — apathy, disbelief in the future, and an unwillingness to pay taxes.
+On the historical coat of arms, the Rhine's course almost exactly matches its mapped course, but the "upper left to lower right" direction subconsciously creates a negative perception.
+That is, apathy, disbelief in the future, and an unwillingness to pay taxes.

 Coat of arms of the Province of Westphalia 1871-1918